• Skip to primary navigation

 Instructions

-• Remove turkey from packaging and remove any giblets, gravy packets, and the neck if they are in the cavity.
+- Remove the turkey breast from the packaging and remove any giblets, gravy packets, and the neck – if they are in the cavity.
 Don't rinse the turkey.
-Pat the turkey dry with paper towels.
+Pat the turkey breast dry with paper towels.
 This helps the butter mixture stick to the bird.

-• In a medium bowl, combine the butter, salt, pepper, and garlic powder.
+- In a medium bowl, combine the butter, salt, pepper, and garlic powder.
 Mix until well combined.
-Rub the butter mixture over the entire bird.
+Rub the butter mixture over the entire breast – inside and out.
 Carefully separate the skin from the meat over the breasts and rub butter mixture between the skin and meat.

-• Place the turkey in the slow cooker, breast side up and cover.
-Cook on low for 4 to 6 hours or until the meat reaches an internal temperature of 165°F. To crisp the skin up, place on a oven-safe platter and place under the broiler of the oven on low until crisp and golden brown.
+- Place the turkey breast in the slow cooker, breast side up and cover.
+Cook on low for 4 to 6 hours or until the meat reaches an internal temperature of 165ยฐF.
+To crisp the skin up, place on a oven-safe platter and place under the broiler of the oven on low until crisp and golden brown.
 Allow to rest for about 10 minutes before slicing.

 Notes